multycloud/multy-docs/blog/2022-08-29-web-app-demo/index.md

 ## Deploying

-After you have everything written, you can deploy the resources using terraform.
+After you have everything written, you can deploy the resources using Terraform.
 Run the following command, using the cloud and [location](https://docs.multy.dev/regions) you prefer:

 ```bash
 terraform apply -var="cloud=aws" -var="location=eu_west_1"